 The area had a minor amount of mining and I suspect the cabin was built by a prospector in search of that elusive big strike that dreams are made of.

-I couldn’t find much other history on this site.
-That’s OK though, the sheer remoteness of this lonely area make it attractive.
+I couldn’t find much history on this site.
+That’s OK though, the sheer remoteness of this lonely area makes it attractive.

 The cabin itself is empty but it was still an interesting hike.

 The rest of this post is for subscribers only

 Already have an account?
 Sign in

 Get the latest posts delivered right to your inbox.

 You've successfully subscribed to Starbuck's Exploring

 Great!
 Next, complete checkout for full access to Starbuck's Exploring